 Reporting obligations and mechanism

-All legal entities will be required to provide information to enable the ITA to monitor whether the entity is conducting Relevant Activities, and if so, whether they are doing so in accordance with the economic substance requirements.
+All in-scope legal entities are required to provide information to enable the ITA to monitor whether the entity is conducting any Relevant Activities, and if so, whether they are doing so in accordance with the economic substance requirements.
 The information will be integrated into the BVI’s existing Beneficial Ownership Secure Search (BOSS) system which prescribes registered agents in the BVI to maintain up-to-date information on beneficial ownership which is searchable by competent authorities.
 Under the ES Act, the amended Boss Act now requires legal entities to also submit information in relation to any Relevant Activities and their tax residency status.

 Legal entities carrying on Relevant Activities will be required to report the following information for the preceding financial period for each Relevant Activity conducted: